Alexiouss/GAN_model_for_image_reconstruction/README.md

 [Project 4]: 3D point classification and feature extraction.

 !!!DISCLAIMER!!!
 The project uses a library  that was developed in my university and it is not used for commercial purposes.
 For that reason you will not be able to run the code but you can only read it.
-I hope to recently implement the project using a more widespread library such as open3d.

 As a student, I had the opportunity to work on a project in the field of 3D Geometry.
 Specifically, I was given a dataset of 3D plane models and was tasked with using machine learning algorithms to classify the points of the model as "wing" or "not wing".